Double categories of profunctors: Colimits in augmented virtual double categories

 \begin{example} Consider the \ac{AVDC} $\Rel$ of relations as in \cref{eg:avdc_of_relations}.
 Let $R\subseteq\zero{X}\times\zero{X}$ be an equivalence relation on a (large) set $\zero{X}$.
 Since a monoid in $\Rel$ is simply a (large) preordered set, we have an \ac{AVD}-functor $F\colon\Idimdbl\zero{1}\to\Rel$ corresponding to $R$.
 Then, the quotient set $\zero{X}/R$ becomes a versatile colimit (collapse) of $F$.
-However, such a versatile colimit does not exist in general unless the relation $R$ is symmetric. \end{example}
+However, such a versatile colimit does not exist in general unless the relation $R$ is an equivalence relation.
+Indeed, given a preorder $\le$ on $\zero{X}$, we can consider the smallest equivalence relation $\langle\le\rangle$ containing $\le$, but for the quotient $\zero{X}\arr(\pi)[][1]\zero{X}/\langle\le\rangle$ to be a versatile collapse, the strongness theorem (\cref{thm:strongness_theorem}) requires that the following cell is cartesian, which is equivalent to the equality $\le = \langle\le\rangle$:

+Hence, a preorder on a (large) set admits a versatile collage in $\Rel$ if and only if it is an equivalence relation. \end{example}